-This approach extends to our “dream team” of engineers.
-Accessible and friendly, the experienced staff will communicate, collaborate and innovate-whether that’s for new product development, a retro-fit or to re-create an obsolete part for older equipment.
-Coaxicom will partner with you to just “get er’ done” and hopefully save the day!
+This approach extends to our “dream team” of staff specialists.
+Accessible and friendly, the experienced Coaxicom team will communicate, collaborate and innovate-whether that’s for new product development, a retro-fit or to re-create an obsolete part for older equipment.
+Coaxicom will partner with you to get the job done and meet your objectives on time and on budget.

 Why?
-Because that’s who we are and we want to keep good customers happy.
+Because that’s who we are, and we strive to meet and exceed your expectations.

 Where?
-Right here in the USA with sales, engineering, quality assurance and manufacturing all working together at one main facility in Stuart, Florida.
+USA-based with sales, engineering, custom manufacturing, assembly, quality assurance and shipping– all working together at one main facility in Stuart, Florida.

 So no more unanswered emails.
 No more endless automated phone prompts.
 No more waiting for weeks.

-Coaxicom has skillfully fused technology with talent to become a trusted “one-stop-shop” – whether you have a 25,000-piece order or just looking for product advice.
+Coaxicom has skillfully fused technology with talent to become a trusted “one-stop-shop” – whether you have a 25,000-piece order or just researching available product.